Nyakinyua/Password_locker/README.md

 # PASSWORD LOCKER
 ####
-#### By **{List of contributors}**
+#### By **Nyakinyua**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This is a detailed description of your application, including its purpose and usage.
+Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
 ## Setup/Installation Requirements
-* This is a great place
+* This is a great plac
 * to list setup instructions
 * in a simple
 * easy-to-understand